Rage, tears and broken childhoods as Pakistan reels from massacre

 "I finally glanced back and behind me there was a line of dead bodies," he said.

-"Only when we stopped at the graveyard to catch our breath did we realize that we were covered in blood.
+"Only when we stopped at the graveyard to catch our breath did we realise that we were covered in blood.
 Not our own blood but the blood of our friends left behind."

 Wearing a perfectly ironed shalwar khameez - a long cotton tunic worn over a pair of baggy trousers, Tahir said his best friend had rushed back to try to rescue his trapped brother.
 Once inside, the friend was shot dead by the Taliban.